ramavaditya/memo-tui/README.md

   - **Save Notes**: Press `s` to save all notes to a JSON file (`memopad.json`).
   - **Quit**: Press `q` to exit the application.
   - **Scroll**: Use the arrow keys (`↑` and `↓`) to scroll through the notes if the content exceeds the terminal height.
+  - **Edit Last Note**: Press `e` to edit the last note.
+  - **Clear All Notes**: Press `c` to clear all notes.
 - **Persistence**: Notes are saved to a JSON file and loaded automatically when the application starts.
+Initial notes are permanent and cannot be deleted.
 - **Responsive Layout**: The number of columns adjusts based on the terminal width, ensuring an optimal viewing experience.
+- **Japanese Input Support**: The application supports Japanese and other multi-byte character inputs.

 ## Installation